 Planning to work in Geneva while living in neighboring France?

-If you intend to live in neighboring France but keep working in Geneva, you’ll likely need a cross-border work permit (G permit), even if your job stays the same.
+If you intend to live in neighboring France but keep working in Geneva, you’ll likely need a cross-border work permit (G permitExternal link icon), even if your job stays the same.
 Additional rules apply to nationals of non-EU/EFTA countries.
 It’s strongly recommended to check your eligibility and complete the required steps before notifying the OCPM of your departure.

 Legitimation card and Ci permit holders

 If you have a legitimation card or a Ci permit, you are not subject to the usual departure formalities with the cantonal authorities.
-When you leave Switzerland, you must return your permit to your employer, who is responsible for sending it back to the Swiss Mission in Geneva.
+When you leave Switzerland, you must return your CdL/Ci permit to your employer, who is responsible for sending it back to the Swiss Mission in Geneva.
 No further action is required, unless you were registered with your commune (municipality) of residence, for example, for local tax purposes or school enrollment.
-In those cases, you may need to inform the commune of you departure.
+In those cases, you may also need to inform the commune of you departure.